RussOakham/wanderlust-recipes/testing.md

 ### Google Lighthouse Audit

-I used Google's lighthouse audit to test the website conforms positively with Google's performance metrics, intending to achieve scores of 90% in all areas on desktop.
+I used Google's lighthouse audit to test the website conforms positively with Google's performance metrics, with the intent to achieve scores of 90% in all areas on desktop.

 After running the audit, the site recieved the below scores;
 ![Google Lighthouse Audit](assets/validation/google-lighthouse-audit/GLA.PNG)

 This shows 90%+ scores in accessibility and best practices, but sub 90% in performance and SEO.
 Upon checking the reasoning for the low Performance and SEO scores, I decided to not take further action to improve the scores for the below reasons;

 <details>
 <Summary>Performance</Summary>

 ![Performance Score](assets/validation/google-lighthouse-audit/performance.PNG)

-The driving factors to the low performance score are the 'Elminate Render Blocking Resources' and 'Remove Unused JavaScript', however the sources driving these are third party, such as Materialize and jQuery.
+The driving factors to the low performance score are the 'Elminate Render Blocking Resources' and 'Remove Unused JavaScript'.
+However, the sources driving these are external resources, such as Materialize and jQuery.
 Therefore as the underlying cause is due to third party, no further on-site optimisation is suitable.

 </details>
 <details>